pnp/teams-dev-samples/docs/samples/features.md

       filter: '[data-feature=''other'']'
 ---

-Teams applications can include one or more features such as tabs and bots.
+Teams applications can include one or more capabilities such as tabs and bots.

 To learn more about how to use these samples, please refer to our [getting started](../gettingstarted/index.md) section.